srimanta2003/java_programming.pdf/java_oop_questions/README.md

-# Java OOP: 20 Semester Questions
+# Java OOP: 20 Questions

 This small collection contains 20 Java OOP example programs (one per file).
 Each file demonstrates a common OOP topic useful for a college semester.